You need a plumbing permit to install or alter fixtures and systems, including:

 Who can apply

-The person doing the work – either the registered homeowner or a licensed contractor – can apply for the permit, unless the home has a secondary suite.
+The person doing the work — either the registered homeowner or a licensed contractor — can apply for the permit.

-In homes with secondary suites, only a licensed contractor can apply for a permit.
+If you don't meet all of these conditions, only a licensed contractor can apply for the permit.

 How to apply

 - Prepare electronic copies of any required documents

 The application form will open in a new tab so you can continue to view this page without having to exit the form.